-Hey ya’ll its been a few days since I’ve checked in with you.
+Hey, y’all its been a few days since I’ve checked in with you.
 I hope everyone is doing well.
 We are finally getting over these colds that have been passed around and around and around… you get the point.
-I’m tired of being sick and tired and of being around whiny kids who are sick and tired… yeah not a fun week at all but it has been productive even though I ended up getting this post out a day late… Oops!
+Continue reading “Freezer Cooking Made Me Cry Yesterday”

 I also know that yelling doesn’t fit into the overall picture of wanting to create a more loving and peaceful home.
 We have a small home so when one or two people start yelling it begins to sound a bit like a busy coffee shop in NYC!